reloveution/dart-flutter-rules/readme.md

 After that, some points from the beautiful rules by Evanca were integrated https://github.com/evanca/flutter-ai-rules. *Everything related to Firebase and the moctail package has been integrated without changes - completely, and will be edited in the next iterations.

 A few lines from https://cursor.directory/rules/flutter

+Add Dart/Flutter Skills from https://github.com/MADTeacher/mad-agents-skills

+Adaptation of the initial set of rules into the skills system in order to make the behavior of the language model more predictable and manageable.